-A lot of schools and universities in the U.S. have older boiler heating systems that are inefficient and could benefit from retrofits targeting energy improvements or boiler replacements.
+A lot of light commercial and residential buildings in the U.S. have older boiler heating systems that are inefficient and could benefit from higher efficiency retrofits or boiler replacements.
 The following are examples of what could be done to improve their energy efficiency, reduce the operating costs, extend the life of the equipment and increase building occupants comfort.

 There are a lot of existing non-condensing boilers with efficiencies in the range between low 70 percent up to low 80 percent for newer boilers.
 Boilers older than 25 years could have their efficiencies around 65% or even lower.
 The new condensing boilers have efficiencies in the mid- to high 90 percent.
 When the old non-condensing boilers are replaced with condensing boilers the efficiency gains can be as high as 30 percent or more.
 To maximize your investment, your boiler type should match your application need.
 The condensing boiler may never operate as intended, in the condensing mode, thus limiting it's energy saving potential.
 For example, applications such as fan coils, finned tube baseboards, cast iron baseboards and cast iron radiators are designed around 180 degree F supply temperature and 160 degree F return water temperature and therefore will most likely not operate in the condensing mode.
 The hydronic radiant panels, under the floor radiant heating systems, swimming pool heating, and snow melting systems, on the other hand, will probably operate most of the time in the condensing mode allowing for higher boiler efficiencies.